 In the past seven years, Dr. Fang led HAST with significant research funding, including one project funded by MOST for 18.53 million RMB, two projects funded by the National Natural Science Foundation of China (NSFC) for 5 million RMB, one project funded by MOST and MOE (Ministry of Education) for 5 million RMB, one project funded by the Department of Education of the Shanghai Municipal Government for 25 million RMB, and one project funded by the Lin-Gang Special Area of Shanghai for 89 million RMB.
 The total research funding awarded to Dr. Fang was 142 million RMB in seven years (2017-2023).
-Seven sets of full-ocean-depth (FOD) pressure-retaining (PR) sampling and measurement devices were developed in executing the 18.5-M MOST project (2018-2021).
-These devices will be sued for the DOME programme.
+Seven sets of FOD PR sampling and measurement devices were developed in executing the 18.5-M MOST project (2018-2021).